 HOW CSGW WORKS

-- Your information will be taken in strict confidence by a live call taker.
+- Your information will be taken in strict confidence by a live call taker when you call in.
 Your anonymity is guaranteed.
 You don’t have to speak to police or testify in court.
-You are totally anonymous!
-You will be asked questions by the call taker to ensure we understand what you are telling us.
-Don’t be nervous, as this is routine.

-Tipsters have the option of giving tips online.
-The process is secure and anonymous and is a very effective and efficient means of safely communicating with us.
+- For tips submitted online the process is secure and a highly effective and efficient means of safely communicating with us.
 CSGW ensures the latest in IT protection for the program and our Tipsters to ensure anonymity and information confidentiality.

 FREQUENTLY ASKED QUESTIONS